SanjeevKGupta/example/operator1x/nginx/publish/src/ansible/README.md

 An initialization file to capture operator variables.
 Simialr to hzn.json

 ### Make targets
+`minikube` is used during developmebt.
 Make sure to have logged in a kubernetes cluster - OCP, k3s, iks etc.

 **operator-push**